 Receiving a dual diagnosis can be daunting, but it leads to better care and treatment when dealing with addiction.
 The proper treatment program will treat the underlying causes of addiction, such as mental health conditions that can sometimes lead to addiction.

 If you or someone you love is dealing with a dual diagnosis of a mental health condition and a substance use disorder, there is hope.
-Contact us today at 813.212.7149 to learn more about our programs to support dual diagnoses.
+Contact us today at 813.212.7149 to learn more about our specialty services in Tampa, Florida that support dual diagnoses.

 What Is a Dual Diagnosis?